Categories

 A Clean Break

-Two singles – ‘Wordy Rappinghood’ and ‘Genius of Love’ in the early 1980s – would take the world’s charts by storm, ironically eclipsing any previous success of their former band and their appearance on the American black music show Soultrain was a joint personal high and dream come true, for the couple.
-Although Talking Heads would
+Two singles – ‘Wordy Rappinghood’ and ‘Genius of Love’ in the early 1980s – would take the world’s charts by storm.
+Ironically, they eclipsed any previous success of their former band.
+Their appearance on the American black music show Soultrain was a joint personal high and dream come true, for the couple.
+Although Talking Heads would re-convene, they would eventually split for good, after three more albums.
+Frantz and Weymouth started a family and be forever devoted to each other as they obviously remain to this day.

 With Our Love